 Figure 4.
 The effect of standing variation on mean hybrid fitness.
 Panel (a) shows the mean relative fitness of hybrids—as compared to parents—across environments in simulations initiated with (n = 40; blue) and without (n = 0; red) ancestral standing genetic variation.
-Panel (b) shows the effect of standing variation on relative hybrid fitness; the horizontal line indicates no effect of standing variation on relative mean hybrid fitness.
-Panel (c) illustrates the analytical relationship between segregation variance and mean hybrid fitness for three values of ϴ angles (black, ϴ = 0°; green, ϴ = 60°; grey, ϴ = 180°).
+Panel (b) shows the effect of standing variation on mean relative hybrid fitness (the difference between red and blue lines in panel a); the horizontal line indicates no effect of standing variation on relative mean hybrid fitness.
+Panel (c) illustrates the relationship between segregation variance and mean hybrid fitness for three values of ϴ angles (black, ϴ = 0°; green, ϴ = 60°; grey, ϴ = 180°) when hybrid phenotypes are multivariate normal with mean between the two parental optima and equal variance in all phenotypic dimensions (no covariance).
 Hybrid fitness is plotted for each ϴ as relative to the case of no variance; the horizontal line ay y = 1 indicates that segregation variance has no effect on hybrid fitness.
 The data in panels (a) and (b) are from the simulations plotted in Fig. 3A.

 Supporting information for: